Touch and well-being in the insecurely attached

 Prof. Emily A. Impett, University of Toronto Mississauga

 Intercultural differences in the effects of touch in close relationships

-In collaboration with Prof. Belinda Campos, University California, Irvine, we investigate the differences in the frequency and effect of touch on well-being across different types of close relationships in Latino vs Northern-Western cultures.
+In collaboration with Prof. Belinda Campos, University California, Irvine, and Prof. Vicente Cassepp-Borges, University of Federal Fluminense, Brazil, we investigate the differences in the frequency and effect of touch on well-being across different types of close relationships in Latino vs Northern-Western cultures.

-- Lisa Dumont and Argelia Arestegui, University of Lausanne
+- Lisa Dumont, Argelia Arestegui, and Maria Remon-Ore, master students, University of Lausanne

 Touch as a stress-buffer: An experimental study with physiological measures